 5 Tax Time Retirement Savings Options You Should Know About

-As someone in their early 30s, it can often be difficult to remind myself about the importance of saving for retirement.
+As someone in their 30s, it can often be difficult to remind myself about the importance of saving for retirement.
 After all, imagining myself more than double the age I am now seems like an eternity away.
 But if thoughts of living out my days penniless don’t inspire me to start saving, I’ve found that the promise of a nice tax break now certainly will.

 Starting with one of the most popular retirement savings options, 401(k)s are typically offered through your employer and your contributions are usually a percentage of your earnings.
 There are several reasons why these accounts are so popular, starting with the basic fact that employers will ask you to join them.
 Quite honestly, this push and reminder that you should be preparing for retirement can go a long way — as evidenced by their usage.

 Of course, there are many other perks to 401(k)s as well.
 For example, some employers will actually match at least a portion of your contributions and even offer plan participants some form of profit sharing.
-Another benefit is that your contributions are tax-sheltered, meaning that those funds will be deducted from your taxable income.
+Another benefit is that your contributions are tax-advantaged, meaning that those funds will be deducted from your taxable income.
 Finally, contributing to a 401(k) is easy as the funds will automatically be deducted from the paychecks.

-Next on the list of most popular retirement savings options are individual retirement accounts — better known as IRAs.
+Next on the list of most popular retirement savings options are individual retirement arrangements/accounts — better known as IRAs.
 These accounts come in many forms (as you’ll see), but for the purposes of this section, we’ll be talking about traditional IRAs that just about anyone can take advantage of.
 However, even after that stipulation, there are still plenty of different ways to invest using a traditional IRA.

 What’s great about IRAs is that you can either take an active role in how your money is invested or assume a more passive position akin to how your 401(k) is likely managed.
-For example, those who want to just contribute and have their investments managed for them, mutual funds or ETFs are the perfect investment vehicle for your IRA funds.
+For example, for those who want to just contribute and have their investments managed for them, mutual funds or ETFs are the perfect investment vehicle for your IRA funds.
 Meanwhile, self-directed IRAs give account holders far more investment options, including peer to peer lending, real estate, businesses, or even cryptocurrencies — all at your own risk, of course.
-Regardless of which route you choose, these funds are also tax-sheltered just like 401(k)s.
+Regardless of which route you choose, these funds are also tax-advantaged just like 401(k)s.